0xtibs/website/content/posts/my-second-post.md

 ## Gathering IP Addresses

 To get started, we'll assume you have a CSV file containing a list of IP addresses you want to analyze.
 Each IP address should be in a separate row under the column "IP".
-You can find the complete code for this process in the [GitHub repository](https://github.com/0xtibs/Threat_Intel)

 ![Screenshot](/screenshot1.jpg)